insberr/insberr.github.io/README.md

 I am bored and if anyone is willing to do some of my homework for me that would be great because im getting way to much homework

+# Updates
+* Added background color to match the system theme
+*

+## Coming soon
+* List items are more compact in the code

 # To Do
+* [ ] Make all local storage items use on local storage item with a JSON string

 * [ ] Use javascript for the user name display